espressif/esp-idf/examples/mesh/nonmesh_ip_internal_network/README.md

 To do so you need to send `ap` command to the esp console of the desired node.
 This command reconfigure the soft-AP and creates a new WiFI network (with DHCP server support).
 Traffic coming from that network (nonmesh-network) will be NATed and forwarded to the root node and ultimately reach the Internet.

+## Limitations
+* This explicitly mess up the mesh configuration on a specific node, aka such node cannot be used as "forwarder" node anymore
+* There is no intra-node/intra-nonmesh clients IP communication
+* It only allows a non-mesh client to access internet via the mesh network (and root node)

 ## Perf